 If your request is to build a website, the deliverables you should expect are wireframes, a sitemap, and designs.
 It is better if you know the differences between expected deliverables so that there won’t be any surprises from vendors.

 To estimate how much time it will take to build a website is quite difficult, given that one vendor can cope with the task in two months while the other one needs more time.
-Due to this, it is important to share information about your schedule and deadlines you need to meet.
-Let’s say you are planning to launch a website by the end of February, however, there will be an important conference on February 2nd and you would like to have the homepage done by that time.
+Sharing information about your schedule and the deadlines you must meet is therefore crucial.
+Suppose you want to launch a website by the end of February, but you would like to have the homepage finished by February 2nd because of a significant conference.
 Make sure you mention all the important milestones and deadlines in your project.
-This will help vendors to decide whether or not they will be able to complete a project within the timeline you have provided.
+This will help vendors decide whether or not they will be able to complete a project within the timeline you have provided.

-It goes without saying that your RFP for web development has to include a budget you have.
+Your RFP for web development has to include a budget you have.
 Can you imagine buying a house without letting know your real estate broker what amount of money you are counting on?
 This question was rhetorical of course.
-That’s the whole different story when a broker knows your limits and therefore can find the most suitable option for your budget.
+That’s a whole different story when a broker knows your limits and therefore can find the most suitable option for your budget.
 It is the same with web development.
 It is highly recommended to provide vendors with the budget range (the amount of money you are willing to pay for the services).
-You can also mention additional services for which you can offer a budget separately.
+You can also mention additional services for which you can offer a separate budget.

 It will be much easier for you to come up with the right decision regarding which vendor to cooperate with if you standardize the format of proposal submission.
 Be open about the criteria you are going to use when picking a vendor.
 Is it their portfolio and relevant projects that carry the most value in terms of your decision?
 Or will you look at the experience of web developers as the main decisive factor?
 Whatever it is, be upfront about what things will influence your decision.

 As scary as it looks at first, writing a top-notch website RFP is possible if you follow the structure we have provided above.
 Be clear about your goals and be vocal about your vision and expectations.
 When your RFP for web development is crafted with potential vendors in mind, success is inevitable.
 Keep in mind that writing an RFP takes time but it always pays off.
-If you have any questions or want to send us a website RFP, feel free to contact us here .
+If you have any questions or want to send us a website RFP, please contact us here.

 5.0